 The quest for a better life that drives global migration flows, from boat people to students, is overwhelmingly understood as economic accumulation.
 Yet as the global balance of economic power shifts and as the nature of work and migration governance changes, migration that is driven by consumption rather than accumulation is becoming more visible.

 Lifestyle migration may intersect in unexpected ways with ideological currents relating to environmental, cultural, and racial purity.
-While middle-class Western Europeans moving to the East in the decade after the end of the Cold War may have seen themselves as harbingers of cosmopolitanism and teachers of cool modernity, these days they may be regarding themselves – like religious settler colonists in North and Central America and Siberia from the 17th to 19th centuries – as refugees seeking an authentic, white, Christian haven.
+While middle-class Western Europeans moving to the East in the decade after the end of the Cold War may have seen themselves as harbingers of cosmopolitanism and teachers of cool modernity, these days they may be regarding themselves – like religious settler colonists in North and Central America and Siberia from the seventeenth to nineteenth centuries – as refugees seeking an authentic, white, Christian haven.
 Neither group of migrants has much sympathy for the left-wing politics of “inclusion” that calls into question Europe's historical centrality and seeks to relativise its sociopolitical model.

 Cumulative, Communicative and Generative: Interventions in Migration-mobility Studies